 Her father wanted her to remarry.
-Two years after Eldredge died, she married a merchant named Samuel P. Farrington.
-It was a huge mistake.
+Two years after Eldredge died, she married a merchant named Samuel P. Farrington — a huge mistake.
 He was insanely jealous and she left him after two years, divorcing him two years after that in 1849.

 In November 1851 her first article, The Governess, was published in a Boston newspaper.
-Soon she was able to support herself and her daughters with her writing.
+Soon she could support herself and her daughters with her writing.
 She began using the pen name Fanny Fern because it reminded her of her mother picking ferns.
 Eventually she called herself Fanny Fern in real life.

 She sent her stories to her brother N.P., who refused to publish them and said they weren’t marketable outside Boston.
 They were.